canada-ca/ore-ero/_data/forms/README2.md

 At the very bottom is a inline script declaring some constants that are used in other scripts files.
 They are `REPO_NAME`, `USERNAME`, and `PRBOT_URL` and their values are taken from the `_config.yml` and pulled through Jekyll/Liquid.
 Just before is where are added the scripts for the forms.
 Next up, we add the script only on its particular form page with a simple `if` using the page `ref` (declared in the page header).

 ### PRB0T
 [PRB0T](https://github.com/PRB0t/PRB0t) is an open source solution we [forked](https://github.com/j-rewerts/PRB0t) and customized to fit our specific needs.
 It's what we use with the form to submit changes.
-What's actually going on is that we merge the necessary files with the new content pulled from the form, and then we submit a pull request in the gitub repo.
+What's actually going on is that we merge the necessary files with the new content pulled from the form, and then we submit a pull request in the Gitub repo.

 ### Javascript files
 At the beginning of the file is a comment that tells eslint that the function does exists and its just located in another file, so it won't throw errors and fail the build.